 CUSTOMER DATA INFRASTRUCTURE

 Braze CDI syncs rows.
-Meiro Pipes resolves identity, transforms events into Braze's schema, and keeps profiles enriched in both directions — without Hightouch, Census, or a custom pipeline you'll regret building.
+Meiro Pipes resolves identity, transforms events into Braze's schema, and keeps profiles enriched in both directions.
+No Hightouch, no Census, no custom pipeline.

 Free trial · No credit card · Live in minutes

-The core problem is identity.
-Snowflake stores records keyed on whatever upstream systems use — Salesforce IDs, internal user IDs, emails.
+Identity is the first wall.
+Snowflake records are keyed on whatever upstream systems use: Salesforce IDs, internal user IDs, emails.
 Braze expects an external_id.
-When these don't align, CDI syncs silently create duplicate profiles or drop records.
-No standard Snowflake connector reconciles cross-system identity — IDs pass through and the system assumes they match.
+When these don't align, CDI syncs create duplicate profiles or drop records.
+No standard Snowflake connector reconciles cross-system identity.
+IDs pass through and the system assumes they match.

-Braze adds two more layers.
-Its event model is strict: every custom event needs a name, an ISO 8601 timestamp, and a typed JSON properties object under 100 KB — one event per row, no reserved key names.
-CDI requires a PAYLOAD column containing a handcrafted JSON string, which means writing change-detection SQL against Snowflake Streams, handling insert/update/delete separately via UNION ALL, and rebuilding that payload every time a source schema changes.
-This is custom ETL, not configuration.
+Braze's event model is strict.
+Every custom event needs a name, an ISO 8601 timestamp, and a typed JSON properties object under 100 KB.
+One event per row, no reserved key names.
+CDI requires a PAYLOAD column containing a handcrafted JSON string.
+That means writing change-detection SQL against Snowflake Streams, handling insert/update/delete separately via UNION ALL, and rebuilding that payload on every source schema change.
+Custom ETL, not configuration.

 Every attribute sync costs a Braze data point; events count against your contract.
-Teams overspend because attribute-versus-event tradeoffs are made in SQL rather than at the data model layer.
-Braze CDI is also one-directional — closing the loop from Braze behavioral data back into Snowflake requires a separate vendor (Hightouch, Census) or additional custom plumbing.
+Teams overspend because the attribute-versus-event decision happens in SQL rather than at the data model layer.
+Braze CDI is one-directional.
+Closing the loop from Braze behavioral data back into Snowflake requires Hightouch, Census, or more custom plumbing.

 Problem

 Snowflake has email.
 Braze has external_id.
 Your CRM has Salesforce account ID.
-No tool in the standard pipeline reconciles them.
+Nothing in the standard pipeline reconciles them.
 Duplicate profiles, dropped records, broken segments.

 Meiro solves it

-Pipes resolves identity across every identifier type — email, user_id, device_id, phone, CRM ID — using deterministic matching with configurable merge limits.
-One unified profile, regardless of which system the identifier came from.
+Pipes resolves identity across email, user_id, device_id, phone, and CRM IDs using deterministic matching with configurable merge limits.
+One unified profile regardless of which system the identifier came from.

 Problem

-Braze requires events in a specific JSON shape — name, ISO 8601 time, properties under 100 KB, one event per row, no reserved key names, consistent data types across syncs.
+Braze requires events in a specific JSON shape: name, ISO 8601 time, properties under 100 KB, one event per row, no reserved key names, consistent types across syncs.
 Your Snowflake tables don't look like that.

 Meiro solves it

-Pipes transform functions convert your Snowflake data into Braze-compatible event payloads automatically.
-Sandboxed JavaScript transforms handle schema mapping, field renaming, type coercion, and property formatting — without writing raw SQL in Snowflake.
+Sandboxed JavaScript transforms convert Snowflake rows into Braze-compatible event payloads.
+Schema mapping, field renaming, type coercion, and property formatting without raw SQL in Snowflake.

 Problem

 Braze CDI needs a PAYLOAD column with a precise JSON string.
 Building it means writing SQL to detect changes, construct minimal payloads, and handle insert/update/delete separately via Snowflake Streams and UNION ALL queries.
-It's custom ETL that breaks on every schema change.
+Custom ETL that breaks on every schema change.

 Meiro solves it

-Pipes constructs the payload from your data model — you define what to sync, Pipes handles the serialization, change detection, and delivery.
-No raw SQL payload construction.
+Pipes constructs the payload from your data model.
+You define what to sync; Pipes handles serialization, change detection, and delivery.

 Problem

 Every attribute sync costs a data point.
 Events count against your contract.
-Event properties don't — but they're invisible on the user profile and limited to 20 segmentable properties.
-Teams overspend because they can't optimize what to send as attributes vs. events vs. properties.
+Event properties don't, but they're invisible on the user profile and capped at 20 segmentable properties.
+Teams overspend because they can't optimize what to send as attributes versus events versus properties.

 Meiro solves it

 Pipes lets you model your data before it reaches Braze.
-Decide what becomes an attribute (persistent, segmentable, costs data points) vs. an event (timestamped, trigger-able) vs. a property (free, contextual).
-Optimize your data point spend at the infrastructure layer, not in Snowflake SQL.
+Decide what becomes an attribute (persistent, segmentable, costs data points), an event (timestamped, trigger-able), or a property (free, contextual).
+Optimize spend at the infrastructure layer, not in Snowflake SQL.

 Problem

 Braze CDI is one-directional per sync.
-You can pull data in, but you can't run a Snowflake → Braze → Snowflake → Braze enrichment loop without adding Hightouch or Census.
+You can pull data in, but a Snowflake → Braze → Snowflake → Braze enrichment loop needs Hightouch or Census.
 Each adds cost, config, and a failure surface.

 Meiro solves it